University Tips Blog

 5. Applying to university

-• ALLOCATED - Understanding the university admissions process and offer-making
+• ALLOCATED - Understanding the university application process

-• How pre-16 and post-16 choices can affect your university application
+• How pre-16 and post-16 choices can affect a university application

 • ALLOCATED - The 2026 changes to personal statements